Hicks Building

 The Hicks Building is a building in the city of Sheffield, South Yorkshire, England, part of the University of Sheffield.
 It is named in honour after William Mitchinson Hicks.
 It was completed in 1962 with an additional lower section joined by a bridge constructed immediately afterwards. but was reclad in 2005.

-The building houses the departments of Physics and Astronomy, the Chemistry and Physics Workshop (formally known as the Central Mechanical Workshops) and the School of Mathematics and Statistics, which comprises the departments of Probability and Statistics, Applied Mathematics and Pure Mathematics.
+The building houses the school of mathematical and physical science which includes, the departments of Physics and Astronomy, the Chemistry and Physics Workshop (formally known as the Central Mechanical Workshops) and the School of Mathematics and Statistics, which comprises the departments of Probability and Statistics, Applied Mathematics and Pure Mathematics.

 It is in three sections: a taller building, with a roof height of around 40 m, clad in red-brick; a shorter, fully linked section which is only around 12 m tall, clad in blue tiles and glass; and a section facing the University Concourse, around 15 m tall, clad in blue, following a re-paint in 2010.